-Please Make Donations And Sell World Wide Or make countless Adverts @ Myswissdream International, Thank You.
+Please Make Donations And Sell World Or Make Countless Adverts @ Myswissdream International, Thank You.

 Bitte spenden Sie, um Ihre Ware zu verkaufen oder unbegrenzte Inserate und Werbungen auf Myswissdream international zu veröffentlichen!
 Danke!

 The Protagonists: l-r, ex-president Dawda Jawara, Kukoie Samba Sanyang, ex-Senegalese president Abdou Diouf

 Three decades have passed since the abortive coup d'etat in The Gambia, yet, surprisingly, little has been written about this momentous as well as tragic event in its history.
 The abortive coup was not merely a singular occurence in Gambian politics; it was also unusual in the annals of coup-making in Africa in that it was plotted and in part executed by civilians rather than soldiers.
 Yet, contemporary accounts and subsequent commentary on the coup, such as they are, are incomplete and often inaccurate.
 Neither the Gambian nor the Senegalese Governments published any account of the coup, apart from press releases and interview statements given during or in the immediate wake of the insurrection; while the accounts of those extremist groups which fought the Government, when not attacking each other over their alleged role in the uprising, are also sparse and given to mythologising the coup rather than establishing the truth.